 Good question.
 A leaching field is a series of pipes extending from your distribution box (known as a D-Box, which distributes liquid from the tank to the field lines).
 The pipes have holes along the side, which allow water to leach out from your system.
-As the water seeps out, it filters through the ground and enters into the natural hydraulic cycle of the earth.
+As the water seeps out, it filters through the ground and enters into the water table.

 In most cases for Massachusetts and Rhode Island residents, all companies charge to locate your cover.
 The price varies, depending on the depth and how long it takes to dig.
-In some instances, the technician can do it at the time of service at no charge.
 We recommend installing a riser and cover to grade as to not incur digging costs and to prevent problems in winter.

 We imagine that’s extremely frustrating.
 We recommend you contact our specialists today to get a more accurate assessment.
 In order to gain a clearer picture of what the issue might be, be prepared to answer the following:

 - Is the cover exposed?

 - When was the last time your system was serviced?

 - Have you lifted your cover and checked the level in the tank?